johnfedoruk/bangular/aio/content/guide/lifecycle-hooks.md

     </td>
     <td>

-      Shows what Angular means by a *view*.
+      Shows what Bangular means by a *view*.
       Demonstrates the `ngAfterViewInit` and `ngAfterViewChecked` hooks.

     </td>